-Germany uses a progressive income tax system that applies a tax splitting rule for married couples based on their joint income: if y_M and y_F are gross incomes of the two spouses and y_C is the total income of the married couple, then the progressive tax function T(.) yields that $2T(0.5y_C) \le T(y_M) + T(y_F)$.
-Typically, this generates a tax benefit from marriage, which is largest for couples where one spouse earns the total income: if a second earner starts to earn a taxable income - e.g., above the Minijob earnings threshold - these earnings are taxed at the marginal tax rate of the first earner.
+yields that $2T(0.5y_C) \le T(y_M) + T(y_F)$ .
+Typically, this generates a tax benefit from marriage, which is largest for couples where one spouse earns the total income: if a second earner starts to earn above the Minijob earnings threshold, these earnings are taxed at the marginal tax rate of the first earner.
 This can generate large disincentives for labor supply as, e.g., between 1999 and 2006 - our analysis period - marginal tax rates could reach up to 45 percent.
 Figure A.1 in the appendix illustrates the relationship between gross and net earnings at the earnings threshold of Minijobs for three average tax rate scenarios.
 The figure shows that even with relatively low income tax rates, gross earnings from regular employment had to reach approximately 600 Euro in order to match similar net earnings via Minijob employment of 400 Euro.
 This indicates the disincentive of extending earnings beyond the Minijob threshold.
+Gudgeon and Trenkle (2022) and Tazhitdinova (2020) illustrate that the notch in the earnings distribution causes substantial bunching at the Minijob earnings limit, particularly among females.